awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 `go run DeleteAlarm.go -a ALARM`

-Where the following is required:
+where:

 - ALARM is the name of the alarm.

 You can supply a similar value in *config.json* for the unit test.
-If *config.json* does not include a value for ALARM, it creates an alarm with a random name, enables the alarm, disables the alarm, and deletes the alarm.

-In addition, the unit test accepts the following values so it can create and delete a randomly-named alarm:

-- InstanceName is the name of an EC2 instance.
-- InstanceID is the ID of an EC2 instance.
-  If either value is not supplied in *config.json*, the unit test gets them from one of the existing EC2 instances.
+The unit test:

+1. Creates an Alarm with a random name if the name is not supplied in *config.json*.
+2. Deletes the Alarm if it created it.

 ### DescribeAlarms